-8. Create the first lesion according to the parameters outlined in Lesion Parameters; Section 9 of this document.
-Suggested parameters include Set Temperature = 60° C, Time = 2:30.
-Monitor the patient's response during lesioning for non-concordant pain in the side, chest, or shoulder.
-The lesion can be stopped at any time by depressing the ON/OFF button on the lower right corner of the pain generator.
+- 7. Take another image to ensure placement of introducer was not altered during insertion of the probe. - 8.
+Create the first lesion according to the parameters outlined in Lesion Parameters; Section 9 of this document.
+Suggested parameters include Set Temperature = 70°C, Time = 2:30.
+Monitor the patient's response during lesioning for non-concordant pain in the buttocks or legs.
+The lesion can be stopped at any time by depressing the ON/OFF button on the lower right corner of the RF generator.